The 35th annual Women Making History award winners announced

 KINGMAN – Congratulations are in order for eight women this week who have received the 35th annual Women Making History award.

-Claire Crum, Cynthia DeFrancisco, Maggie Pozenel, Mollie Casson, Rhonda Hart, Terri Chavez, Karen Furee and Judy Lent are this year’s recipients.
+Claire Crum, Cynthia DeFrancisco, Maggie Pozenel, Mollie Casson, Rhonda Hart, Terri Chavez, Karen Furr and Judy Lent are this year’s recipients.

 This group of outstanding women will receive their awards at 2 p.m.
 Sunday, March 3 at the Mohave Museum of History and Arts, 400 W. Beale St. This event is held in conjunction with National Women’s History Month, which focuses on the rich and inspiring heritage of women’s contributions.